 3 Steps to Figuring Out What You Want to Do in Life

-Tackle your fears.
-One of the biggest things that limits our growth in life is fear of the unknown.
+One of the biggest things that limit our growth in life is fear of the unknown.
 Yes, we'd like to take that risk—leaving our jobs, moving to another city, or completely changing career paths—but we're scared of that lack of security.
 It's impossible to grow if we only live within our comfort zones, so tackle your fear of the unknown, and turn your challenges into opportunities.

 Find these tips inspiring?
 Tell us about your path to figuring out what you want to do in the comments.